 A. The best option is to take it to your local landfill.
 However, the law does require that you have the refrigerant evacuated first.
 Your local appliance repair company should be able to do that for you.

 These are only a few frequently asked questions when it comes to household appliance repair, but there are many more we hear on a regular basis!
-Check bag for more blog posts about these kinds of questions.
 In the meantime, if you need our help in any way, whether it’s to repair or install new or used household appliances, don’t hesitate to reach out to Bell’s Appliance Service.